-Rise time to 90% of final value, rise time to 50% of final value, and fall time to 10% of original value are given for all gases, and specialized sensor types for hydrazine and hydrogen sulfide.
-It is noted there that the 50% figure is useful when considering how fast an instrument will respond in a critical (alarm) situation, whereby “full” response is not as important as the “step” response to an immediately hazardous concentration of toxic gas.
+Rise time to 50% of final value, rise time to 90% of final value, and fall time to 10% of original value are typical specifications presented for gas detection instruments.
+The 50% figure is useful when considering how fast an instrument will respond in a critical (alarm) situation, whereby “full” response is not as important as the “step” response to an immediately hazardous concentration of toxic gas.

-It is further noted that sensor rise and fall times are affected by many factors, including age, chemisorption, cumulative exposure to target gas and interfering gases, and maintenance.
-Data is also provided to help the user determine the lag time caused by interconnect tubing used to draw sample in from remote points.
-Fortunately, even 100 feet (30.48 m) of typical ¼ inch (6.35 mm) OD tubing introduces a lag time of only 29 seconds.
+Bear in mind that sensor rise and fall times are affected by many factors, including age; chemisorption and physisorption; cumulative exposure to target gas and interfering gases; and maintenance.
+It is also prudent to consider the lag time caused by interconnect tubing used to draw sample in from remote points.
+Fortunately, even 100 feet (30.48 m) of typical ¼ inch (6.35 mm) OD x ⅛ inch (3.175 mm) ID tubing introduces a lag time of only 29 seconds.

 It is important to temper the sometimes misplaced zeal for fast response times, and zero lag intervals.